-Some old fashion managers feel that sending emails is a waste of time, or a cop-out for shy sales people who don’t have the courage to making cold calls.
+Some old fashion managers feel that sending emails is a waste of time or a cop-out for shy salespeople who don’t have the courage to make cold calls.
 I once knew someone who worked in a sales department where her manager ordered the entire sales team to stop sending out emails.
 They were instructed to only make outbound phone calls.
 He felt that making more sales calls would help increase sales.
 It didn’t.
-Within a couple of weeks, sales people were allowed to send emails again.
+Within a couple of weeks, salespeople were allowed to send emails again.

 Here are some basic tips for sending and writing emails: